metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 ### Cowboys

 Credit to Dallas for prominently emphasizing the ground game, given all the different ways the team has run the ball.

+Micah Parsons is almost certainly the only pass rusher worthy of note on this team.